-- D. Resume - E. Submission of program specific requirements as follows: - Master of Science in Nursing (MSN) - Current, unencumbered Registered Nursing license in Nebraska or compact state - Scholarly writing that demonstrates the ability to do graduate level work - Evidence of earned BSN - Cumulative GPA of 3.0 or greater - Two professional references-one from a registered nurse - Master in Organizational Leadership (MOL) - Bachelor's degree - Essay - A minimum of 3 years of management experience (preferred) - Master of Science in Education (MSE) - Cumulative GPA of 3.0 or greater - Official transcripts for accredited bachelors degree in Education - Verification of teaching certificate (current or lapsed)\ - Copy of passing PPST scores if not licensed in Nebraska - Technology competency test or equivalent course work - Two professional references familiar with the applicant's educational experiences with students - Master of Arts in Teaching (MAT) - Bachelors' Degree in subject area that can be taught at the secondary or middle school level - Minimum GPA of 2.75 - Legal Clearance (Background check) - Technology competency test or equivalent course work - Minimum passing scores on Praxis Series Assessment must be completed prior to admission to program.
-If not completed, the student will be conditionally admitted and given one semester to take courses while completing the tests.
+- D. Resume - E. Submission of program specific requirements as follows: - Master of Science in Nursing (MSN) - Current, unencumbered Registered Nursing license in Nebraska or compact state - Scholarly writing that demonstrates the ability to do graduate level work - Evidence of earned BSN - Cumulative GPA of 3.0 or greater - Two professional references-one from a registered nurse - Master of Science in Organizational Leadership (MSOL) - Bachelor's degree - Leadership Essay - Interview with Program Director - A minimum of 3 years of professional work experience (preferred) - Minimum GPA of 3.0 in Bachelor Degree - Master of Science in Education (MSE) - Cumulative GPA of 3.0 or greater - Official transcripts for accredited bachelor's degree in Education - Verification of teaching certificate (current or lapsed) - Copy of passing PPST scores if not licensed in Nebraska - Two professional references familiar with the applicant's educational experiences with students - Master of Science in Physician Assistant Studies (Not accepting applicants until 2015 admission cycle.) - Bachelor's degree or higher degree (or be completing a Bachelor's degree or higher degree by the end of the spring semester prior to the start of - the program in June) with submission of official transcripts. - Cumulative GPA of 3.4 or greater; all science grades B- or greater. - Complete supplemental application materials to include: - 1.
+RESUME encompassing your educational and professional career achievements.
+If there are gaps in the history, please designate why that gap existed within the body of the resume.